-- 1. Select the channel you want to add to the scan list. - 2.
-Press the MENU key to enter the menu. - 3.
-Enter 4vox (1step) on your numeric keypad to come to scanning add (SC-ADD) mode. - 4.
-Press the MENU key to select. - 5.
-Use the ▲ and ▼ keys to select if the channel will be added or removed from the scanning list. - 6.
-Press the MENU key to confirm and save.
+- 1. Press the MENU key to enter the menu. - 2.
+Enter 4yox (ISTEP) on your numeric keypad to come to scanning add mode. - 3.
+Press the MENU key to select. - Use the ▲ and ▼ keys to select if the channel will be added or removed from the scanning list.
+The change will apply to the current channel selected

-7. Press the EXIT key to exit the menu.
+- 5. Press the MENU key to confirm and save. - Press the EXIT key to exit the menu.

-Channels that are in the scanning list will be indicated on the LCD display.
-Under the Memory Channel number, a small icon (star) will appear if it is in the scanning list.
+Channels that are in the scanning be indicated on the LCD display.
+Under the Memory Channel number a small icon box will appear if it is in the scanning list.
 No icon under the memory channel will be present if the channel is skipped during scanning.

-Tone Scanning

-Scanning for CTCSS and DCS Tones/Codes
+Tone Scanning Scanning for CTCSS and DCS Tones/Codes